Best Preschools in Sacramento: A Parent’s Guide to Enrollment

 Looking for a Full-Time, Language Immersion Program?

 While public options work well for some families, others may prefer a private, full-time preschool with a specialized curriculum.
 If you’re looking for a full-time, year-round preschool in the Greater Sacramento area with language immersion, L’Academy Preschool is a great place to start.
-Their programs serve infants through Pre-K with:
+Research has shown many benefits to language immersion programs, from improved cognitive flexibility and memory to stronger problem-solving skills and long-term academic readiness.
+Learn more about what makes L’Academy a top-rated preschool in Sacramento.

 - A play-based curriculum inspired by Montessori and Reggio Emilia

-- Nurturing, experienced teachers
+- Nurturing and experienced bilingual teachers

-👉 Learn more about L’Academy’s approach to early childhood education.
+Learn more about L’Academy’s approach to early childhood education.

 0 Comments